Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

-To find the eigenvectors of the spin chain we exploit the algebraic structure available prior to evaluation.
-This is the topic of \textsection\ref{s:diagonalisation}, where we derive our wave functions~\eqref{eq:intro_simple_component}.
-In a nutshell we proceed as follows; here we remain qualitative to avoid having to introduce too much notation.
+To find the eigenvectors of the spin chain we exploit the algebraic structure available prior to evaluation.\, \footnote{\ Note that we do \emph{not} derive the explicit spin-chain eigenvectors by freezing those of the spin-Ruijsenaars model.
+A reason is that the procedure of freezing is highly surjective; many vectors simplify significantly or are killed in the process.
+We briefly comment on the exact eigenvectors of the spin-Ruijsenaars model in \textsection\ref{s:explicit_evrs_tilde}.} This is the topic of \textsection\ref{s:explicit_evrs}, where we derive the pseudo highest-weight eigenvectors that we presented in \textsection\ref{s:intro_explicit_evrs}.
+In a nutshell we proceed as follows.

 As usual we work per $M$-particle sector.
-By the Corollary of Proposition~\ref{prop:intro_physical_vectors} we can pass to the world of polynomials by focussing on the simple component~$\cbraket{1,\To,M}{\widetilde{\Psi}} = \widetilde{\Psi}(\vect{z})$, symmetric in $z_1,\To,z_M$ and in $z_{M+1},\To,z_N$.
-Like in \cite{BG+_93} we go through the non-symmetric theory, diagonalising the spin-chain Hamiltonians along with the \textit{Y}$\mspace{-2mu}$-operators from the affine Hecke algebra (\textsection\ref{s:Hecke_AHA}).
-In the process the parameters $\mathsf{p},\mathsf{q}$ of the \textit{Y}$\mspace{-2mu}$-operators will be shifted several times; we will decorate the intermediate values with primes.
-The starting point is
+The Corollary of Proposition~\ref{prop:intro_physical_vectors} allows us to pass to the world of polynomials by focussing on the simple component~$\cbraket{1,\To,M}{\widetilde{\Psi}} = \widetilde{\Psi}(\vect{z})$, symmetric in $z_1,\To,z_M$ and in $z_{M+1},\To,z_N$.
+Evaluation helps selecting a suitable subspace of polynomials: it does not just tell us to restrict to degree at most $N-1$ in each variable, but allows us to consider polynomials that depend only on the first $M$ variables.
+In \textsection\ref{s:explicit_evrs} we will show that this is how we get from Proposition~\ref{prop:intro_physical_vectors} to Theorem~\ref{thm:phys_vector_spinchain}.

+The simple component may thus be taken to be a symmetric polynomial in $z_1,\To,z_M$.
+Like in \cite{BG+_93} we determine it by passing through the \emph{non-symmetric} theory: the spin-chain Hamiltonians can be diagonalised along with the \textit{Y}$\mspace{-2mu}$-operators with `classical' parameters

-where the latter is the deformation parameter of the spin chain.
-Indeed, before evaluation the spin-chain Hamiltonians~\eqref{eq:H_r} commute with $Y_i^\circ \coloneqq Y_i \, |_{\mathsf{p}=1}$ given in \eqref{eq:intro_Yi_circ}.
-We may thus look for simultaneous eigenfunctions of these \emph{classical} \textit{Y}$\mspace{-2mu}$-operators.
+Indeed, before evaluation the spin-chain Hamiltonians~\eqref{eq:H_r} commute with $Y_i^\circ = Y_i \, |_{\mathsf{p}=1}$ from \eqref{eq:intro_Yi_circ}.
+We may therefore look for simultaneous eigenfunctions of these \emph{classical} \textit{Y}$\mspace{-2mu}$-operators.
+The restriction to polynomials in $z_1,\To,z_M$ suggests focussing on $Y_m^\circ$ for $1 \leq m \leq M$.
+These operators still depend on all $N$ variables; although they don't preserve the subspace of polynomials in $z_1,\To,z_M$ in general, they do so \emph{on shell}, i.e.\ upon evaluation: